cliff-rosen/cmrlib/OpenAI/server sent events.md

 ## JavaScript
 Browser requests stream from server and then listens for and processes events
 ### With EventStream
+The EventStream library simpifies SSE processing, but I don't think it works with OpenAI because OpenAI requires posting data to open the connection
 ```
 const  API_URL = 'http://127.0.0.1/hello'
 const eventSource = new EventSource(API_URL); // Replace with your server endpoint